Arth - The Destination: Filming

 Filming began on 1 December 2015 in Lahore on an occasion where director celebrated his 25 years working in Pakistani cinema.
 The actress Neelo performed film slate's fist clap.
 Parts were also filmed in Bristol and Scotland.
 Final leg of filming took place in London from August 2016; and wrapped up in October.
 Muaz Iqbal has served as film's cinematographer in Pakistan, and Tim wood in Bristol and Scotland.

 Shaan Shahid confirmed to HIP that Arth 2 and Zarrar will be the first two Pakistani films to have their post-production in a British film studio; Pinewood Studios, London.
 The editing and grading stage started in August 2016.
 It took more than two years to complete the whole production.
 He said, "Films should not be part of the politics; the intellectual elite of both [India and Pakistan] shouldn't be part of this mayhem".

 Promotion

-The film cast teamed up with the UN Women and launch a campaign #EndViolenceAgainstWomen, because the film plot also revolves around multiple social issues including gender equality and the empowerment of women.
+The film cast teamed up with the UN Women and launched a campaign #EndViolenceAgainstWomen, because the film plot also revolves around multiple social issues including gender equality and the empowerment of women.
 Shahid said to The News on Sunday, "I feel the tagline 'Decisions determine destiny' is what the film stands for.
 It is about the power of a single woman."